What Does an Executive Chauffeur Do?

 Drivers should have strong interpersonal skills and the ability to work with a diverse group of people.
 They must be courteous and able to maintain their composure while driving in congested areas.
 Punctuality is an important characteristic for professional drivers who are in charge of getting executives to meetings and conferences on time.
 Patience is also a plus because chauffeurs may have to wait for long periods of time while the client attends to his or her business.

-An executive chauffeur’s salary may differ depending on whether the driver is self-employed or employed a private company.
+An executive chauffeur’s salary may differ depending on whether the driver is self-employed or employed by a private company.
 A benefit package for a corporate chauffeur might include health insurance, a pension, and paid vacation.
 Client tips are usually added to a chauffeur’s base pay.